SANdood/Ecobee-Suite/README.md

   * Any Hubitat or  SmartThings Temperature Sensor
   * The Ecobee-supplied outdoor Weather Temperature (note, this is notoriously bad data for most people, unless you live within a couple of miles of the weather sources Ecobee uses)
   * A Hubitat/SmartThings-supported weather station including the author's MeteoWeather driver for the MeteoBridge/WeatherBridge weather gateway.
+* Optionally change the thermostat program/schedule/climate when changing modes
 * Optionally delivers Notifications whenever the thermostat(s) mode is changed
 * Use a single instance (below, above and between temperatures), or create multiple instances